quintans/eventsourcing/README.md

 When saving an aggregate, we have the option to supply an idempotent key.
 Later, we can check the presence of the idempotency key, to see if we are repeating an action.
 This can be useful when used in process manager reactors.

-In all the examples I've seen, about implementing a process manager, it is not clear what the value is in breaking into several subscribers to handle every step of the process, and I think this is because they only consider the happy paths.
+In most the examples I've seen, about implementing a process manager, it is not clear what the value is in breaking into several subscribers to handle every step of the process, and I think this is because they only consider the happy paths.
 If the process is only considering the happy path, there is no advantage in having several subscribers, by the contrary.
-But, if we introduce compensation actions, it becomes clear that there is an advantage in using a several subscribers (this is a state machine)
+If we introduce compensation actions, it becomes clear that there is an advantage in using a several subscribers to manage the "transaction" involving multiple aggregates.

 In the following example I exemplify a money transfer with rollback actions, levering idempotent keys.

+Here, Withdraw and Deposit need to be idempotent, but setting the transfer state does not.
+The former is a cumulative action while the former is not.

 > I don't see the need to use command handlers in the following examples